iamshadmirza/BlogsByShad/blogs/deep-linking/refferal-system.md

 //send this String as you link
 ```
 ## Step 4.
 Retrieve the link
-There are mainly use cases that can happen when the recipient opens the app with the invitation link:
+There are many use cases that can happen when the recipient opens the app with the invitation link:
 1. If the app isn't already installed, they will be directed to Play Store or App Store to install the app.
 2. If the app is installed, they will open our app for the first time and we can retrieve the referral information included in the Dynamic Link.